 - Dress conservatively.
-Shorts, even longer ones, are not considered acceptable dress for women in India.
+Shorts, even longer ones, are not considered an acceptable dress for women in India.
 It is suggested to look to Indians for clues about appropriate attire.
 Wearing a veil/scarf can reduce attention too.
-It is suggested learn the dress code issued by a court in South India's Tamil Nadu area.
+It is suggested to learn the dress code issued by a court in South India's Tamil Nadu area.

 - Wearing a wedding ring to show you are married can stop possible hassle before they begin.